JohannesBorgqvist/symmetries_travelling_waves/README.md

 ## Simulating collective cell migration on the unit square
 To generate a mesh, initial condition and lastly to solve a reaction-convection-diffusion PDE in two spatial dimensions of collective cell migration, run the script listed in the second bullet point above.
 This script solves the PDE using [FEniCS](https://fenicsproject.org/).
-The easiest way to install FEniCS is by using [anaconda](https://docs.anaconda.com/anaconda/install/index.html) by using the provided yml-file called *fenicsproject.yml*.
+The easiest way to install FEniCS is by using [conda](https://docs.conda.io/en/latest/) and then creating a conda environment using the provided yml-file called *fenicsproject.yml*.
 To install this environment, type

 *conda env create -f fenicsproject.yml*<br>